Skip to content

 Yet these two traditions have drifted apart.
 Britain's craft world is rooted but increasingly fragile, often trapped trying to conserve a way of life whose material foundations have already vanished.
 Meanwhile, our techno-innovation industries are revolutionary but lacking in soul and meaning, often dissolving the communities and traditions that once enabled harmony and flourishing.

-On "Cræft" & Technology
+On "cræft" & technology

 "Craft" is a word that invites argument.
 Is it only handmade?
 Is it opposed to technology and industry?
 In popular usage it often collapses into twee imagery: Etsy sellers and nostalgic handicraft.
 While we value human-scale making, the Cræft Prize is aimed at something more ambitious.

-The name draws on the Anglo-Saxon "cræft": not manual skill alone, but the virtuous application of knowledge and power that binds hand, eye, mind, material, place, and history into a coherent practice — what historian Alexander Langlands describes as a "hand-eye-head-heart-body coordination" grounded in the material world.
+The name draws on the Anglo-Saxon word "cræft".
+Popularised by 9th-century King Alfred, cræft is not just manual skill, but the virtuous application of knowledge and power to produce excellence in a way that binds hand, eye, heart, mind, material, place, and history into a coherent practice — the term was revived by historian Alexander Langlands in his 2018 book Cræft.

 Thus, the prize is avowedly pro-technology, but against slop.
 At its best, technology is about doing more with less, a principle long shared by craft, engineering, and invention.
-Following Josiah Wedgwood, we see technology not as an enemy of craft, but as a tool for extending it: enabling human flourishing through work that unites utility, beauty, and scale.

 What we want to see